dya8/dya8/README.md

 - 🎓 Computer Science graduate passionate about *building, breaking, and fixing code*
 - ⚡ Exploring AI, Machine Learning, and Full Stack Development
 - 💡 Creating projects that impact *real people* (because hello, who else will use them?)
-- 🤓 Known to spend *hours fixing bugs*, then realizing it was a missing semicolon
+- 🧩 From idea to deploy, obsessing over clarity, tests, and a touch of tasteful chaos.
 ---

 ### 🚀 Tech Stack